oshashera/Academia-Vault-M2-/🌳 Stage ECOBIO/Landscape metrics, continuous or not.md

 | Sdr    | Surface area ratio          | Ratio between surface area to area of flat plane with same x,y dimensions |
 | Ssc    | Mean summit curvature       | Average principal curvature of local maximas on the surface               |
 **Abbott curve metrics**
+"The Abbott curve, which is also known as the Abbott-Firestone curve or the bearing area curve, is the cumulative probability density function of the surface profile’s height" "These metrics are based on an inversion of the cumulative height distribution histogram and summarize the prevalence of 3D spaces (pits and valleys) across the landscape (Sci, Svi).
+For example, in a surface that represents the percent forest cover in each pixel, the structure of the Abbott curve could indicate whether a landscape has pockets of remnant forest in an otherwise clear agricultural landscape, or, conversely, it could indicate the degree of forest closure after a logging effort."

 | Symbol | Name                              | Description                                                                                               |
 | ------ | --------------------------------- | --------------------------------------------------------------------------------------------------------- |